allebone/help.omni.af.mil/docs/PEX/Ops.md

 _Decertification Date_ - Optional field that can be populated to indicate when a person was Decertified \(for cause\) in a given certification.

+**Controls**
-_Controls_ - These procedures are accessed by navigating from the PEX main menu to Ops > Letter of X.
+These procedures are accessed by navigating from the PEX main menu to Ops > Letter of X.

 **Workspace**